New Jersey Route 71

-Route 71 is a state highway in New Jersey that runs 16.78 mi near the shore in Monmouth County.
+Route 71 is a state highway in New Jersey that runs 16.78 mi near the shore and located exclusively in Monmouth County.
 It begins at Route 35 in Brielle just north of the Manasquan River and the Ocean County line and heads north to Route 35 in Eatontown with a four block concurrency with Route 35 in Belmar.
 Monmouth University is located off Route 71 in West Long Branch.

 Route 71 is the former alignment of State Highway Route 4 and Route 35.
 In 1927, the alignment became the designation of State Highway Route 4-N. This alignment remained intact until the state highway renumbering in 1953, when it became Route 71.
 The route has remained virtually unchanged since.
-Route 71 was also to serve as the eastern terminus of the New Jersey Route 33 Freeway in Neptune, but this never came to be.
+Route 71 was also to serve as the eastern terminus of Route 33 in Neptune, but this never came to be.

 Route description

-Route 71 begins at large grade-separated interchange with New Jersey Route 35 in the community of Brielle, New Jersey.
-The route heads northward through Brielle as Union Avenue, passing through the commercial district and residential after the intersection with Harvey Avenue.
+Route 71 begins at large grade-separated interchange with Route 35 in the community of Brielle.
+The route heads northward through Brielle as Union Avenue, passing through the commercial district and residential after the intersection with Union Lane.
 Route 71 continues northward through Brielle as a two-lane highway before beginning a parallel with NJ Transit's North Jersey Coast Line.
 After entering the community of Manasquan, the highway enters a large commercial district and crosses over the Stockton Brook before curving onto Seventh Avenue.
-After the intersection with Monmouth County Route 49 (Sea Girt Avenue), Route 71 enters the community of Sea Girt.
-The route continues north through Sea Girt until the intersection with Monmouth County Route 20 (Manasquan Turnpike), where it enters a short portion of Wall Township.
+After the intersection with County Route 49 (CR 49, Sea Girt Avenue), Route 71 enters the community of Sea Girt.
+The route continues north through Sea Girt until the intersection with CR 20 (Manasquan Turnpike), where it enters a short portion of Wall Township.
 There, the route crosses over the North Branch of the Wreck Pond and enters Spring Lake Heights.
 Route 71 quickly passes the Spring Lake Golf Club and the nearby Spring Lake train station before entering the downtown portions of Spring Lake Heights.